What are Blackheads?

 - Where blackheads appear: While blackheads are most common on the face -- the side of the nose, specifically, as well as the forehead, chin and other oily spots -- many people get these micro-clogs in other spots, including their back, shoulders, arms and ears.
 Because the human body has millions of hair follicles, it’s possible to get a blackhead virtually anywhere.

-- Don’t pop!: It is tempting to squeeze out a blackhead, but remember that “popping” acne can lead to infections and future breakouts.
+- Don’t pop!: It is tempting to squeeze out a blackhead, but remember that “popping” pimples can lead to infections and future breakouts.
 Opt, instead, for acne-focused washes, cleansers and exfoliants that contain salicylic or glycolic acid which, when used on blackheads, unclog oil and dead skin cells without the risk.

 Learn more about getting and keeping clear skin from HEALTHY ESSENTIALS®.